 At the Palladium, David Stanley also announced The Music Man Project’s forthcoming debut concert at the Royal Albert Hall in April 2019.
 The concert has been a dream for David and his team ever since 2001 when he promised his students that they would one day perform at this iconic venue.
 He added, “At the current rate of expansion, the Royal Albert Hall concert will feature our Music Man Project students from across the country.
 It will be the world’s greatest celebration of accessible music-making ever!”

-The Albert Hall concert will be supported by the Glasgow Philharmonia Orchestra and massed chorus, including The English Baroque Choir.
+The Albert Hall concert will be supported by massed choirs and orchestra.

 On sale now from the Royal Albert Hall box office: www.royalalberthall.com